 Who Can Apply: This award supports undergraduate students in their sophomore or junior year who plan to use their degree to help improve health outcomes of the Native American population.
 Applicants must be Native American or Alaska Natives.

 Psychology Scholarships for Master's Degree Students

 Who Can Apply: The APA sponsors this scholarship for master's-level psychology students who plan to enroll in a Ph.D program, unless they are currently pursuing a terminal degree.
 Applicants must submit a letter of recommendation and a resume.

-Who Can Apply: This scholarship supports pursuing a master's level counseling degree from a CACREP-accredited program.
+Who Can Apply: This scholarship supports students pursuing a master's-level counseling degree from a CACREP-accredited program.
 Applicants must live in a rural area and must commit to applying for certification.
-Recipients must provide mental health services in a rural area for at least two years.
+Recipients must provide mental health services in a rural area for at least two years after graduation.